-If you own a website, you’re going to need an email address as well; these two things go hand in hand with one another.
+If you own a website, you’re going to need an email address as well; these two things go hand in hand.
 As a business owner, you should have an account where people can contact you.
-Ideally your email address will use your company's domain name so that you appear more professional.
+Ideally, your email address will use your company's domain name so that you appear more professional.
 A professional email address can also reinforce your branding.
-It looks very unprofessional to use an email address at your ISP or a free email provider like hotmail, and can alienate potential customers.
+It looks very unprofessional to use an email address at your ISP or a free email provider like Hotmail and can alienate potential customers.

-Every great website hosting company, and even most mediocre ones, offer unlimited email accounts for free when you decide to host your website with them.
-This is precisely why you shouldn’t accept it.
-Think about it for a second.
-If your website server goes down, what will happen to the email account?
+Most website hosting companies offer unlimited email accounts for free when you decide to host your website with them.
+This is precisely why you shouldn’t accept their offer.
+Think about it for a second: if your website server goes down, what will happen to the email account?
 Website downtime is a serious issue, and you must be notified immediately.
 But how?
 The email servers went down with the website.
 Why, you ask?
 Well, because you placed all your eggs in one basket.

-In that case, let’s hope you signed up for SMS notifications.
-On the other hand, in such scenarios, you can forget about receiving important emails from prospective clients or fans.
+In such scenarios, you can forget about receiving important emails from prospective clients or fans.
 If these reasons are not enough to convince you not to use your web server for email, here’s another one.

 One big difference has to do with available storage space.
-A robust email server will allow virtually unlimited storage space, making it a better choice for user's that connect to email via IMAP.
-Additionally, an email server is more likely to have enhanced spam filtering and other functionaity that makes the email user experience better.
+A robust email server will allow a large amount of storage space, making it a better choice for users that don’t want to clear their email regularly.
+Additionally, an email server is more likely to have enhanced spam filtering and other functionality that makes the email user experience better.
 You'll probably find it easier to connect all your devices like phones and tablets as well.

 Fortunately, you have a lot of options for hosting your company email separately from your website hosting server.
-Some are available to use for free as well.
 A short list of these providers includes:

 Look at what a difference a website redesign makes!